DanielM24/Introduction-to-Robotics-Course/Lab homeworks/README.md

 ### 2nd Homework
 **KnockDetector** - Detect a knock using a passive piezo buzzer and start a buzzer sound (which can be stopped using a pushbutton) using an active piezo buzzer after five seconds after the knock.

+### 3rd Homework
+**4Digit_7SegmentDisplay_Control** - Control each digit from a four digit display with a joystick.
+We select a digit with the joystick and then, by pressing the button, it will lock in the digit so that it's value can be incremented / decremented.